LINDENHURST WEATHER

 • Michael A. Lavorata, Mayor

-• Maryann Weckerle, Trustee
+• Maryann Weckerle, Deputy Mayor

 • Patrick M. Pichichero, Trustee